Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 File Format Questions

-A: No, you must save as CSV format.
+No — save as CSV first.
 In Excel: File → Save As → CSV (Comma delimited).

-Q: What if my data has commas in the names?
+What if my data has commas in names?

-A: Process in batches of 5000-10000 records, ensure stable internet, and use the failed records download for retries.
+Process in batches of 5,000-10,000 records, ensure stable internet, and use the failed records download for retries.

 Support

-2. Try Demo Mode: Use “DEMO” as API key to test basic functionality
+2. Use "DEMO" as API key to test basic functionality

-3. Download Failed Records: Use the failed records file to retry problematic entries
+3. Download failed records and retry problematic entries

-5. Contact Support: Reach out to Offenders.io support with specific error messages and file details
+5. Contact support with specific error messages and file details